 - Activities which have excessive noise in excess of 85db (e.g. having to shout or raise your voice when within 6’ of another person)

-- Activities which require interaction with human blood, tuberculosis, wild animals, possible exposure to zoonotic diseases and infectious material
+- Activities which require interaction with human blood, tuberculosis, wild animals, possible exposure to zoonotic diseases (PDF) and infectious material

 - Activities which require special SM training requirements

 - Activities which generate hazardous waste paid for through indirect cost recovery